AnSyn/imagery-implementation/README.md

 }
 ```

-give your component some style
-`annotations-control.component.css`
+Open `annotations-control.component.css` and change it content to:
 ```css
 :host {
   width: 100%;